cdap-guides/cdap-etl-guide/CDAPTableToDBTable/README.rst

 will read an entire CDAP HBase table in batch mode and use a Database Sink to write the table's rows to a database.

-The file `config.json <config.json>`__ contains a sample Application configuration that you can use to accomplish the above task.
-Our sample Application uses these components:
+The file `config.json <config.json>`__ contains a sample application configuration that you can use to accomplish the above task.
+Our sample application uses these components:

 - The ``cdap-data-pipeline`` system artifact, since we want to perform the pipeline in batch
 - Table source, to read data from the CDAP HBase table